kassindornelles/lol-for-linux-installer-packages/README.md

 Run `createdeb.sh` to create a .deb file, double click the .deb file to install.

 ## Fedora 38
-If on Arch Linux install rpm-tools
+Have `rpm-tools` installed if on Arch Linux

 Run `build.rpm.sh` and then double click the .rpm file to install.